simonccc/kopsrox/docs/USAGE.md

 ## :beach_umbrella: k3s <a name=k3s>
 ### k3stoken
 - exports the clusters k3s token
-- used when restoring from etcd snapshots
 ### kubeconfig
 - export the cluster kubeconfig to a `$cluster_name.kubeconfig` file
 - file is patched to have correct VIP IP vs 127.0.0.1